 Chapter X - PRIVILEGES

-68. Question of privilege.– A member may, with the consent of the Speaker, raise a question involving a breach of privilege either of a member or of the Assembly or of a Committee.
+[1][68.
+Question of privilege.– A member may, with the consent of the Speaker, raise a question involving a breach of privilege either of a member or of the Speaker or of the Assembly or of a Committee thereof, if based on-

-69. Notice of question of privilege.– (1) A member wishing to raise a question of privilege shall give notice in writing to the Secretary not less than one hour before the commencement of the sitting on the day the question is proposed to be raised.
+69. Notice of question of privilege.– (1) A member wishing to raise a question of privilege shall give notice in writing to the [2][Secretary General] not less than one hour before the commencement of the sitting on the day the question is proposed to be raised.

 (2) If the question raised is based on a document, the notice shall be accompanied by the document.